ProDev007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 1-hello_you == A script that prints hello user, where user is the current Linux user.

 2-path == Add /action to the PATH. /action

+4-global_variables == A script that lists environment variables.